Menu

 Telephone: 01892 823096 or e-mail office@oakley.kent.sch.uk

-Additional support can also be found by contacting:-
+Additional support or support out of school hours can also be found by contacting:-

 Kelsi is Kent County Council's website and as well as containing a variety of guidance and information for schools, it has a lot of useful and current information on child protection and safeguarding.